-According to South Carolina state law, landlord duties to provide habitable premises include the following (§ 27-40-440):
+According to South Carolina state law, landlord duties to provide habitable premises include the following (SC Code § 27-40-440):

 - Delivery.
 At the commencement of the term, a landlord shall deliver possession of the premises to the tenant in compliance with the rental agreement (section 27-40-440).

 - Compliance.
 Comply with the current applicable building and housing codes.